 Rich and Ruthie knew from the start that the ministry wasn't about them.
 "You're training leadership to take over," Ruthie says.
 "You need to work yourself out of a job."

-Their ultimate goal of establishing something lasting had been reached, evident in the 100 Polish staff members leading Campus Crusade in Poland today.
+Their ultimate goal of establishing something lasting had been reached, evident in the 100 Polish staff members leading Cru in Poland today.
 In the beginning, there was only a handful.

 To these Polish staff members, Rich and Ruthie Wiewiora are like heroes -- a word Chris used in an e-mail back to his mom during his visit.